 Sylums lips melted together, creating a full seal over his mouth.
 Muffling all speech coming from him.

-“Hmm, you seem smarter Sylum.
+“Hmm, you seem smarter, Sylum.
 Did you read a book?”
-Light said patronisingly.
+Light said patronizingly.

 Sylum ripped his lips apart, leaving nothing but torn skin in their place.

 The skin slowly returned to his normal lips, and Anodyne continued.

 “As for the spirit form, it is part of being a deity.
 As far as I know, we have three states.
 The first is our natural state, what we look like normally.
 Most will look like their most dominant mortal past life.
 Except for those like you, Vure, those who learn the skill to alter the natural state.
 You then have the spirit form; in this form, your mind focuses on a task at hand and will do everything in your power to complete it.
 These forms can be extremely powerful or knowledgeable.
 Then there is the true form, your body alters to reflect your soul, and you shall be consumed by power and emotion.
 I have seen a few deities enter this state during combat; it is truly terrifying.”

 “What do you mean “past mortal life”?”
 Light said, furrowing her brow.